 Dynamic Pricing Examples

 The airlines and ride-sharing industry are some of the earliest adopters of dynamic pricing.
 Take the example of an airline ticket.
 The ticket for the exact same flight with the same destination has different prices during different times of booking.
-One may get a cheaper ticket in case they book it months earlier from the departure date while the other may have to pay higher prices in case they were booking it just days before departure.
+One may get a cheaper ticket if they book it months earlier from the departure date while the other may have to pay higher prices if they were booking it just days before departure.

 The ride-sharing and hailing services also follow a similar method – Uber is a great example in terms of implementing dynamic pricing for their rides.